tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 ### Overloaded shortcuts

-Human memory is limited, so some commands in Sublime Clojure do different things depending on the context.
+Human memory is limited, so some commands in Clojure Sublimed do different things depending on the context.

 `Ctrl` + `Enter` evals topmost form if there’s no selection, but current selection if there is one.